ra1nb0w/sdrangel/Readme.md

 <h2>Repository branches</h2>

+- cmake: build system refactory with many patches to build the code on every platform
 - master: the production branch
 - dev: the development branch
 - legacy: the modified code from the parent application [hexameron rtl-sdrangelove](https://github.com/hexameron/rtl-sdrangelove) before a major redesign of the code was carried out and sync was lost.